saramcel/Group5_Final_Project/README.md

 ### How Data was Split into Training and Testing Sets

-To properly train a machine learning model the datset is broken into a training set and a testing set.  the ratio can be aligned to meet a 50%  split or any ratio keeping in mind the size of the dataset.  in the cse of the heart disease dataset, there are over 300k indivduals within the dataset.  this massive set required the team to consider a smaller ratio of 20% training and 80% testing.
+To properly train a machine learning model the dataset is broken into a training set and a testing set.
+The ratio can be aligned to meet a 50% split or any ratio keeping in mind the size of the dataset.
+In the case of the heart disease dataset, there are over 300k individuals within the dataset.  this massive set required the team to consider a smaller ratio of 20% training and 80% testing.
 See the image below of the coding

 <details><summary>Expand to see the Training/Testing Split code</summary>
 <p>